-3 Input-Output Hidden Markov Models
+3 Input Output Hidden Markov Models

-An Input-Output Hidden Markov Model (IOHMM) is an extended HMM in which the distributions of the output variables $Y{1:T}$ and the states $Q{1:T}$ are conditioned on a set of input variables $X{1:T}$ [1].
-For classification, the input variables represent the observed sequences and the output variables represent the classes.
-As shown in Fig. 1(b), independence properties analogue to the HMM case are assumed.
-Thus to parameterize an IOHMM we need the same set of distributions, which in this case are conditioned on the input variables.
-To model these distributions, we define a Multilayer Perceptron (MLP) [2] state network $N_j$ and an MLP output network $O_j$ for each state $j \in [1, \ldots, N]$ .
-Each state network $N_j$ has to predict the next state distribution:
+An Input-Output Hidden Markov Model (IOHMM) is an extension of an HMM to the case in which the distribution of the output variables $Y{1:T}$ and the states $Q{1;T}$ are conditioned on a set of input variables $X{1:T}$ [2].
+For classification, the input variables are associated to the observed sequences and the output variables to the classes.

+As shown in Fig. 2, independence properties analogue to the HMM case are assumed, from which the following principal relations can be derived: